tcolgate/godinstall/README.md

 - Allow upload of lone deb packages, without changes file
 - Optionally only verify debsigs signatures on lone uploads
 - Run scripts on package upload, and pre/post repository regeneration
+- A git-inspired sha1 object store is used on the backend, with hard links to keep disk usage down

 ## Example